kirkeaton/glsl-shaders/README.md

 ============

 ### Description
 Three shaders (Gouraud, Phong, and Blinn-Phong) writting in the OpenGL Shading Language.
-Completed for the course "CIS*4800 - Computer Graphics" during the Winter '14 semester.

 ### Usage
 To learn how to use the following shaders, please read the tutorial found at, [Lighthouse 3D](http://www.lighthouse3d.com/tutorials/glsl-tutorial/)